H7O/DB2RestAPI/README.md

 	"active": 1
 }
 ```

-> **Note**: If the record doesn't exist, you'll get an error message from the database saying that the record doesn't exist.
+**Behavior notes:**
-The error will be returned to the client as HTTP error code 404 (not found error).
+- If the record doesn't exist, the API returns HTTP `404 Not Found`

-Successfully deleted records are returned to the client as HTTP status code 204 (no content).
+- Successfully deleted records return HTTP `204 No Content`

 Check the `/config/sql.xml` file for the `delete_contact` node to see how the `id` parameter is used in the query.